 - Wipe down the outside of all kitchen/bathroom cabinets

 - Wash out trashcans– I usually just spray some disinfectant cleaner in them and wipe them down unless something leaked and there is a nasty mess.
+This also includes the bigger trashcans in our garage that we put out weekly for neighborhood trash day.

 - Clean inside of washing machine and dryer– I usually run a mixture of vinegar and baking soda through the washing machine to remove any unpleasant smells and I use a rag to gather up all the lent and hair that collects in the grooves.